Skip to content

 Animal testing has revealed overwhelming evidence of the toxicity of burn pits.
 In humans, the symptoms of burn pit exposure vary greatly depending on what was burned at the site.

 The 2011 study noted that much needed to be done before burn pit exposure victims can get a burn pit VA rating and the benefits they deserve.
-There is an Open Burn Pit Registry to which over 200,000 veterans have reported, so that this information can be tracked and analyzed for trends, provided to policymakers, and ultimately used to set a VA rating for burn pit exposure.
+There is an Open Burn Pit Registry, which over 200,000 veterans have reported, so that this information can be tracked and analyzed for trends, provided to policymakers, and ultimately used to set a VA rating for burn pit exposure.

-It’s been a long slow road to recognition and compensation for victims of burn pit exposure, and there is more work to be done.
-But having the VA recognize these specific respiratory conditions as presumptive to burn pit exposure in the theaters and regions where burn pits were known to be most active during a certain period of service is an enormous step.
+It’s been a long, slow road to recognition and compensation for victims of burn pit exposure, and there is more work to be done.
+However, having the VA recognize these specific respiratory conditions as presumptive to burn pit exposure in the theaters and regions where burn pits were known to be most active during a certain period of service is an enormous step.
 It opens doors to service connection for veterans who haven’t had much recourse in the past for getting their burn pit exposure symptoms service-connected.

 Do I qualify for a presumptive claim for these chronic respiratory conditions?